AdrianGaston/WhatsApp-Web-Messaging-Automation-with-VBA-and-Selenium/README.md

    - Press `F5` in the VBA editor to execute the code.
 4. Follow the on-screen instructions to select contacts or groups and send messages.

-**Note:** 🛑 Make sure WhatsApp Web is open and active in your browser before running the script.

 ## Disclaimer ⚠️